rvandewater/YAIB/README.md

 <scope>/hyperparameter.class_to_tune = @<SomeClass>
 <scope>/hyperparameter.<param> = ['list', 'of', 'possible', 'values']
 ```

-The scopes take care of adding the parameters only to the pertinent classes, whereas the `hyperparameter()` function actually
-randomly choses a value
-and binds it to the gin configuration.

 If we run `experiments` and want to overwrite the model configuration, this can be done easily: